 The purpose of finishing your fringe is to secure the weft and, if necessary, keep the yarn from fraying.
-Some folks aren’t bothered by a little bit of fluff, while others would rather maintain a clean look.
+Some folks aren’t bothered by a little bit of fluff (I‘m one of those folk), while others would rather maintain a clean look.

 To determine if your yarn will fray, take a small snippet and swish it about in warm water, rubbing the ends a bit.
 Let it dry and notice what happens to the ends.
 This is most likely how they will look with washing and wear in your woven piece.

 There are four primary ways to finish your fringe—knotting, twisting, stitching, and hemming.
 There are advantages and disadvantages to each one.

 Knotting can be as simple as tying an overhand knot, or highly decorative by tying a series of knots.
 A single row of knots creates an open fringe and doesn’t keep the yarn from fraying.
 I’m a fan of decorative knotting as it gives me the open look of fringe, but mitigates fraying.
 You can see how the fringe below is worked on my YouTube channel.

 A classic weaverly finish is to work a twisted fringe.
 It preserves the look of fringe, but prevents the yarn from fraying.
 Braiding will also do the trick.
 In this example I worked two rows of offset knots and then worked a twisted fringe.